meaniscule/meaniscule/README.md

 - brainstorming/proof-of-concept
 - sandboxing early new features

+You can see what the generated app looks like at [meaniscule.ashryanbeats.com](http://meaniscule.ashryanbeats.com/).

 Meaniscule owes a heavy debt to [`fsg`](https://github.com/FullstackAcademy/fsg), which offers a more robust environment with features like auth built right in.

 ## Installing Meaniscule